imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 ## Documentation and tutorials

-- The main manual for TrackMate can befound here:
+- The main manual for TrackMate can be found here:

 [TrackMate-manual.pdf](/media/plugins/trackmate/trackmate-manual.pdf) - 14 MB, 150+ pages.